Incuvers/automation/README.md

 6. Power off the motherboard
 7. Repeat from step 3 for all compute modules

+## User Management
+Each node on the server has a customized `incuvers-tp` user which is part of the `sudo` user group.
+This is done after each node is flashed but before the server nodes have been configured.
+There is no automation for this process so the admin must ssh into each node and setup the users.
+Steps for this process are outlined in the [User Management](/docs/users.md) document.

 ## Accessing the Server
 Password login is disabled through ssh connections for security purposes.
 In order to access the server you must copy your local machines `id_rsa.pub` to the set of authorized keys on the desired access nodes.
-This is automated in the setup process (`make node` target) using the setup users' RSA public key.
+This is automated in the setup process (`make ssh-auth` target) using the setup users' RSA public key.
 Therefore whoever sets up the server becomes the system administrator.
 If the server is already setup and you require access contact christian@incuvers.com (current sys admin) for assistance.

 Using ssh and adhoc shell scripts to manage server nodes is strongly discouraged.
 For server maintenance and configuration we use the cluster management tool *Ansible*